guiguilechat/JCELechat/libs/gameclient/game data access.md

 SqLite files
 ===

-Those files are SQLite format.
-You can list them with eg `file staticdata/* | grep "SQLite" | cut -d':' -f1` which at the time resulted in :
+Those files are SQLite databases stored in the *staticdata/* dir.
+You can list them with `file staticdata/* | grep "SQLite" | cut -d':' -f1` which at the time resulted in :

 >staticdata/blueprints.static
 staticdata/clonegrades.static